 If you send me an E-Mail it will be forwarded to GMAIL and is kept and stored there.

-Only Apache Server Logs are created and only when you visit this website, the app itself only communicate limited usage information to me, if your settings permit it.
+Only Apache Server Logs are created and only when you visit this website, the app itself does not communicate usage information to me.

 As outlined already, the DOI is sent to unpaywall.org / core.ac.uk / openaccessbutton.org to be resolved and an Open Access version to be found.